-The Elementary Education programs offered through CCU’s College of Adult and Graduate Studies will provide you with the skills to make a meaningful impact on the world’s next generation of learners.
-Students gain knowledge in educational theory and participate in experiential learning opportunities that put them in the classroom.
+The elementary education programs offered through our College of Adult and Graduate Studies will provide you with the skills to make a meaningful impact on the world’s next generation of learners.
+As a student, you'll study educational theory and participate in experiential learning opportunities that put you inside the classroom.
 This unique combination of theory and practice will help you develop the competencies necessary to become an effective teacher in either a public or private elementary school.

-Taught from a Christian worldview, CCU’s Elementary Education programs help develop educators who are dedicated to addressing diverse learner needs with excellence through servant-leadership in their field and in society.
-Small class sizes encourage individualized learning and networking, and allow students direct access to professors who are also professionals in the field.
+Taught from a Christian worldview, our elementary education programs help you address the diverse needs of learners through servant-leadership in your field and in society.
+Small class sizes encourage individualized learning and networking, and allow you direct access to professors who are also professionals in the field.

 Eligible for Colorado Licensure